Jacques de Kadt: Early career

 De Kadt's early political career was shaped, in part, by the influence of Rosa Luxemburg.
 He joined the Dutch Communist Party, soon only to become disenchanted with it and, especially, with the political developments in the Soviet Union.
-In consequence, he left the Communist Party of Holland in 1924.
+In consequence, he left the Communist Party of Holland in 1924, and formed the League of Communist Struggle & Propaganda Clubs (BKSP) along with Henriette Roland Holst and several others.

 He subsequently chronicled his embrace of, and break with, Communism in the first volume of his autobiography, Uit mijn communistentijd, published in Amsterdam in 1965 by his loyal publisher, G.A. van Oorschot.
 De Kadt developed into a trenchant and increasingly uncompromising critic of Stalinism, and articulated an independent line of socialist thought and political practice.
-This was expressed both in the content of his first major book, From Tsarism to Stalinism published in 1935 in Antwerp, and in his pivotal role in the formation of the Independent Socialist Party (OSP).
+This was expressed both in the content of his first major book, From Tsarism to Stalinism published in 1935 in Antwerp, and in his pivotal role in the formation of the Independent Socialist Party (OSP), from which he had been expelled in 1934 due to disagreements with party leadership over the Jordaanoproer.
 The book, which identified a continuity between the character of the Tsarist state and the Soviet political system under Stalin, contained an intimation of De Kadt's broader critique of twentieth century totalitarianism – a critique which was to define the nature of his subsequent political career.